Vadimmmz/git_basic_commands/README.md

 # to see difference between HEAD and the current file state or a definite commit
 git diff <filename>
 git diff <commit id>

+# roll back the commit,but leave the changes in the working directory
+git reset --mixed  <commit id>
 ```